distributedsimulationtools/coreDSUnreal_Sample_FirstPersonShooterDemo/README.md

 As for outgoing values, you must set a conversion script to convert from the local coordinates to geocentric coordinates.
 Scripts are located in /Config/Scripts.

 ## Connect
 At some point, you must instruct your simulator to connect to the Distributed Simulation system (either HLA or DIS).
 When using DIS, a UDP socket will be created.
 When using HLA, a connection to the RTI will be attemped.
 If supported by the HLA version you are using, a call to connect() will be made, followed with a call to createFederationExecution (this call call be disabled from the HLA configuration) and joinFederationExecution.
-Once we have joined the Federation, we then set the various required state like time management, publish/subscribe,etc.
+Once we have joined the Federation, we then set the various required state like time management, publish/subscribe, etc.

 From the Level Blueprint: